 - Autumn sown Onions.

-Fruit: Top dress all trees and soft fruit.
-Growmore, fish blood and bone (both cheaper than the pound shop) and Vitax Q4 (used by professional growers) all available from the allotment shop.
+Top dress all trees and soft fruit with Bonemeal at this time of year.
+We also have available, Growmore, fish blood and bone (both cheaper than the pound shop) and Vitax Q4 (used by professional growers).
 Also, we sell good quality bags of manure that can be used as a mulch around fruit trees.

 - Plant new fruit trees or transplant old ones.